maziac/DeZog/README.md

 - support for assembler [unit tests](documentation/Unittests.md)
 - Display of ZXNext [sprites and sprite patterns](documentation/Usage.md#sprites--patterns)

 ## Constraints

-- supports only ZEsarUX emulator and internal simulator at the moment
+- supports ZEsarUX, CSpect and the internal simulator
 - build output must
 	- create a .list file (support for sjasmplus, Savannah's z80asm, z88dk).
 	- _alternatively you can use other list files with limited functionality, please consult the documentation.
 You can also simply fetch a disassembly of your code from ZEsarUX.
 Please see the "List file" section in the documentation._